Skip Breadcrumb Links

 Yes, you may be eligible for Prior Learning and Assessment and Recognition (PLAR) for mature students or Mature PLAR.

 Your academic records and life experiences are reviewed and compared with the Ontario curriculum expectations and through subject-based assessments.
 This process may grant you credits towards earning an Ontario Secondary School Diploma (OSSD).
+The assessment is free, and you can access it through the adult and continuing education department at your school board.

 If you are actively enrolled in a course with the Independent Learning Centre (ILC), you can apply to start the Mature PLAR.
 The ILC is an online learning partner of the Ontario Ministry of Education.